MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/fusion-dev-ebook/03-building-low-code-prototype.md

 19. Return to the browser window that shows the **VanArsdelApp** app, select the **EditAppointment** screen, and then paste the controls.
 Again, move the controls in the screen header if necessary.

-20. On the **Tree view** pane<!--note from editor: Edit ("pane" instead of "menu") okay?-->, select the **AppointmentDetails** screen and verify that the error indicated previously has now disappeared.
+20. On the **Tree view** pane, select the **AppointmentDetails** screen and verify that the error indicated previously has now disappeared.

 21. On the **Tree view** pane, select the **BrowseScreen1** screen.
 Rename this screen as **BrowseParts**.